GraySteve/PlaywrightPlayground/README.md

 # PlaywrightPlayground
-Demonstrating the functionality of Playwright and POM used in testing.
+Demonstrating the functionalities of Playwright and POM used in testing.